 The Competition Emergency Response Plan defines the actions to be taken if such an incident does happen.
 It will help to reduce the harm that such an incident could cause.
+Emergency response plans rules should be simple and concise.

 The Competition Safety Plan and Safety Rules (see RowSafe 4.2) describes what should be done to make an incident less likely to happen.